 Stuart Hall High School

-This optional event is an opportunity for families to learn more about our curriculum, particularly the International Baccalaureate Diploma Program.
-With a small group setting, prospective families will be able to engage with the Heads, faculty and current students.
-(Due to limited capacity, this event is for 8th grade families only.)
-The event dates are provided below - the program is the same for both nights.
-You may register for Curriculum Night through the checklist on the online admissions portal.
+This optional event is an opportunity for families to learn more about our curriculum, particularly the International Baccalaureate Diploma Programme (IBDP).
+Within a small group setting, prospective families will be able to engage with the Division Heads, faculty and current students.
+(Due to limited capacity, this event is for eighth grade families only.)
+The event dates are provided below, and the program is the same for both nights.
+You may register for a curriculum night through the checklist on the online admissions portal.

-The parent tour includes a visit and overview of our redesigned educational spaces and a Q&A session with our Head of School.
-(Due to limited capacity, this event is for 8th grade families only.)
-You may register for a Parent Tour through the checklist on the online admissions portal.
+This optional event includes a comprehensive tour of our academic buildings followed by a Q&A session with our school leadership.
+(Due to limited capacity, this event is for eighth grade families only.)
+You may register for a parent tour through the checklist on the online admissions portal.

-Stuart Hall High School: Tours are offered from 8:15 - 9:15 am on select Wednesdays throughout the fall.
+Tours are offered from 9:00 to 10:30 a.m. on select Wednesdays and Thursday throughout the fall.

 Admissions on the Road